StackVista/stackstate-docs/use/health-state/about-health-state.md

 ![Health states](../../.gitbook/assets/element-health-states.svg)

-An outer color will be displayed if the element has an unhealthy [propagated health state](#propagated-health-state).
+The element will also have an outer color if it has an unhealthy [propagated health state](#propagated-health-state).

 ### Health checks

-Health checks attached to an element can be calculated internally by StackState or by an external monitoring system.
+Health checks attached to an element can be calculated internally by StackState or by an external monitoring system (health streams).
 The health state of an element is calculated as the most severe state reported by a health check attached to it.

 #### StackState health checks